telerik/maui-docs/controls/imageeditor/toolbar/custom-toolbar.md

 ## Example with custom toolbar

-XAML definition of the RadImageEditor and RadImageEditortoolbar:
+XAML definition of the RadImageEditor and RadImageEditorToolbar:

 <snippet id='imageeditor-custom-toolbar'/>